ismygithub/sf-movies/README.md

 uber-SF-movies

-a web shows a map where movies have been filmed in San Francisco.
+a local host web shows a map where movies have been filmed in San Francisco.

 The data is from datasf at https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am?